kwilliams62/DESN368-code-design-workspace/README.md

 ## About This Repository

-This repository documents my learning journey in Web Design 1 (DESN368) during [Fall Quarter 2025].
+This repository documents my learning journey in Web Design 1 (DESN368) during Fall Quarter 2025.
 Here you'll find my projects, experiments, and exercises as I learn HTML, CSS, and the fundamentals of web design.

 ## Course Overview